 Despite the incredible genetic opportunities that came with being born into a family of mathematicians, computer engineers and scientists, Olga Belogolova has skillfully been able to avoid all practical and lucrative career paths.
-Instead, much to the dismay of and despite the earnest wishes of her kind parents, she chose “the arts.”
+Instead, much to the dismay of and despite the earnest wishes of her kind parents, she chose “the arts” and political science.

 Thinking that these activities were clearly not enough, she joined the school paper and started writing and copy-editing.
 Her love of journalism/writing was born and she continued to pursue it in college and afterward.
 She is a graduate of Boston University, with a dual degree in Magazine Journalism and Western European Studies.

-Since then, she has been published (perhaps because of talent; perhaps sheer luck) in The Student Operated Press, The Daily Free Press, OC METRO Business Magazine, OC FAMILY Magazine, Boston magazine, UniversityChic.com, Encore Magazine, National Journal, The Atlantic online, Ogonyok magazine (in Russian) and The Globe and Mail.
-In addition, she has contributed two chapters to the book - U Chic: The College Girls Guide to Everything.
+Since then, she has been published (perhaps because of talent; perhaps sheer luck) in The Student Operated Press, The Daily Free Press, OC METRO Business Magazine, OC FAMILY Magazine, Boston magazine, UniversityChic.com, Encore Magazine, National Journal, The Atlantic online, Ogonyok magazine (in Russian), Inside Defense and The Globe and Mail.
+In addition, she has contributed two chapters to the book – U Chic: The College Girls Guide to Everything.
 In the spring of 2009, she was selected as one of 10 journalism students nationally for a journalism press trip to Jordan.
 In 2012, as a reporter at National Journal, she traveled to Russia and Japan on two back-to-back fellowships through the International Center for Journalists.
 She is currently an M.A. candidate at Johns Hopkins School of Advanced International Studies (SAIS), focusing in international economics and strategic studies.

 Other Things You Really Ought to Know

-Like many journalists, Olga is an insomniac, doing some of her best work in the wee hours of the morning.
+Like many creative types, Olga does some of her best work in the wee hours of the morning.
 With many all-nighters of practice throughout her high school and college career, she has become virtually unable to process any practical or logical information before she has eaten her breakfast.
 Those who know her well know that it is wise to stay silent and distant from Olga while she is in the waking stages of her morning, much like it is wise to stay as far away as possible from a hungry lion in the Serengeti desert.

-Though she has yet to visit the Serengeti, Olga really enjoys travel and the study of foreign languages.
+Though she has yet to visit the Serengeti, Olga really enjoys travel and the study of foreign languages and foreign affairs.
 Coming from the Soviet Union to America at the age of 3, she was forced to simultaneously learn English (for survival purposes), while speaking Russian at home (also for survival purposes).
 Since then, being the overachiever that she is, Olga has studied Hebrew, French, Latin and Italian and has visited more than 15 countries.

 As a lover of travel and culture, Olga has grown to love not only languages, but also art and performing arts, such as ballet and theatre.
-Having once aimed to be a costume designer, Olga fell in love with period pieces and fashion at a young age.
+Having once aimed to be a costume designer (another lucrative career option), Olga fell in love with period pieces and fashion at a young age.
 In this regard, she has a serious substance abuse problem…when it comes to dresses.
 There are few dresses in the world that Olga does not love…or want to own.

 There are other items, however, that Olga just can’t hold onto.
 Olga has a knack for losing a lot of things, but mostly sunglasses or cell phones.
 You can even find one of her cell phones at the bottom of the Chesapeake Bay.